On Bridging Generic and Personalized Federated Learning for Image Classification: Federated Robust Decoupling ( )

-Namely, they mitigate the influence of $\sP_m(y)$ by turning the empirical risk $\sL_m$ into a \emph{balanced risk} $\sL_m^{BR}$, {such that every client solves a more consistent objective that is robust to the class distributions.} Recently, many class-imbalanced works proposed to replace the instance loss $\ell$ (\eg, cross entropy) with a class-balanced loss \cite{ren2020balanced,cao2019learning,ye2020identifying,khan2017cost,kang2019decoupling}, showing more promising results than re-weighting or re-sampling.
-We can also define $\sL_m^{BR}$ using these losses, \eg, the balanced softmax (BSM) loss \cite{ren2020balanced}
+Namely, they mitigate the influence of $\sP_m(y)$ by turning the empirical risk $\sL_m$ into a \emph{balanced risk} $\sL_m^{BR}$, {such that every client solves a more consistent objective that is robust to the class distributions.} Recently, many class-imbalanced works proposed to replace the instance loss $\ell$ (\eg, cross entropy) with a class-balanced loss \citep{ren2020balanced,cao2019learning,ye2020identifying,khan2017cost,kang2019decoupling}, showing more promising results than re-weighting or re-sampling.
+We can also define $\sL_m^{BR}$ using these losses, \eg, the balanced softmax (BSM) loss \citep{ren2020balanced}

 Here, $g_c(\vx; \vw)$ is the logit for class $c$, $\C$ is the label space, and $\gamma$ is a hyper-parameter.
 The BSM loss is an unbiased extension of softmax to accommodate the class distribution shift between training and testing.
-It encourages a minor-class instance to claim a larger logit $g_y(\vx; \vw)$ in training to overcome feature deviation \cite{ye2020identifying} in testing.
-We list other class-balanced losses in the supplementary material.
+It encourages a minor-class instance to claim a larger logit $g_y(\vx; \vw)$ in training to overcome feature deviation \citep{ye2020identifying} in testing.
+We list other class-balanced losses in the appendix.

-In this paper, we take advantage of these existing efforts by replacing the empirical risk $\sL_m$ in \autoref{eq_gfl_local} with a balanced risk $\sL_m^{BR}$, which either takes the form of \autoref{eq:BL} or applies a class-balanced loss (\eg, \autoref{eq:BSM}), or both.
-We note that, a variant of \autoref{eq:BL} has been used in \cite{hsu2020federated}.
+We take advantage of these existing efforts by replacing the empirical risk $\sL_m$ in \autoref{eq_gfl_local} with a balanced risk $\sL_m^{BR}$, which either takes the form of \autoref{eq:BL} or applies a class-balanced loss (\eg, \autoref{eq:BSM}), or both.
+We note that, a variant of \autoref{eq:BL} has been used in \citep{hsu2020federated}.
 However, our experiments show that it is less effective than class-balanced losses in extreme non-IID cases.
-Interestingly, we found that $\sL_m^{BR}$ can seamlessly be incorporated into advanced FL algorithms like \FedDyn \cite{feddyn}.
-This is because these algorithms are agnostic to the local objectives being used.
+Interestingly, we found that $\sL_m^{BR}$ can easily be incorporated into advanced FL algorithms like \FedDyn \citep{feddyn}, because these algorithms are agnostic to the local objectives being used.